Last updated June 2026

 When will it reopen?

-The expected closure is until June 2027.
+The expected closure runs until June 2027.
 Check the MDC website for updates — temporary reopening windows may occur if conditions allow.

 Are there alternative swimming spots nearby?

 Whites Bay is the closest managed beach.
-The Wairau River at the Blenheim Rowing Club (Maxwell Road) is another monitored river site and is unaffected by this closure.
-See the Swimming in Blenheim hub for alternatives.
+The Wairau River at the Blenheim Rowing Club (Maxwell Road) is another monitored river site and remains unaffected by this closure.

 Is this the same as Spring Creek swimming?